bownie/working-with-legacy-workshop/README.md

 For example this works:

-$ docker run -it --network legacy-systems-thinking-workshop_private --rm mariadb:10.6.4-focal mariadb -h whizzo-db -uroot -p
+$ docker run -it --network legacy-systems-thinking-workshop_private --rm mariadb:10.6.4-focal mariadb -h mareena-db -uroot -p

 OR with database:

-$ docker run -it --network legacy-systems-thinking-workshop_private --rm mariadb:10.6.4-focal mariadb -h whizzo-db -D example -uroot -p
+$ docker run -it --network legacy-systems-thinking-workshop_private --rm mariadb:10.6.4-focal mariadb -h mareena-db -D example -uroot -p

 # Open bash on the database server

+You must use docker ps to find the running container id:

+$ docker ps

+and then start a BASH shell on it:

 $ docker exec -it 39f5d29e001e /bin/bash

-Run database scripts
+Then you can run database scripts:

+HAVE TO DO THIS MANUALLY FOR THE MOMENT

+# Docker Tips - clearing down all images and volumes

+$ docker ps -a -q
+$ docker rm -f $(docker ps -a -q)
+$ docker volume rm `docker volume ls|awk '{print $2}'`